 Radnor hosts and dominates London round of World Scholars' Cup

-What does Yale University, an alpaca and 300 gold medals have in common?
+What do Yale University, an alpaca and 300 gold medals have in common?

 They are all integral parts of the World Scholars' Cup which Radnor House Sevenoaks hosted on Friday 9 March.